humin11/node-caldav-server/README.md

 - click on Add an account
 - click on Manual entry
 - Upcoming window:
-    - CalDav Root URL: see the CalDav URL part
+    - CalDav Root URL: >localhost:3000/cal/:user_name/:calendar_name
     - ID: your username of account
     - Password: your password of account